What you need to know about FUE, Long Haired FUE, and The ARTAS® Robotic System

 Figure taken from: U.S. Patent #US 10/235,563

-We are problem solvers and we recognized that although we performed the FUE well, after pioneering it in the mid-1990s and writing the first scientific FUE article in 2002 (Follicular Unit Extraction: Minimally Invasive Surgery for Hair Transplantation), doctors in the hair transplant field initially failed to perform the FUE procedure with consistency, efficiency and with minimal transection damage to the grafts.
-Results in the hands of new doctors were generally poor despite proclamations by many doctors to the contrary.
-The market demand for FUE started to rise and more and more doctors wanted to offer the FUE technique, but failures plagued the field.
-What was needed at the time was the robotic technology we envisioned in 1998 (like the Artas®), but that would be a very expensive engineering project, so most doctors tried to master the manual techniques with a wide variety of instruments they developed.
-Many patients became victims of the failures which were very common.
-In 2006, Restoration Robotics, Inc. was formed with a mission to build a robot for hair transplantation and financed the effort with millions of dollars.
-They purchased our two core patents from us in 2006.
-Finally, in 2010 (just 8 years after we published our breakthrough article on FUE and four years after the engineering project was started), the Artas® robot was produced.
+They are problem solvers, and they recognized that, although they had performed the FUE well after pioneering it in the mid-1990s and writing the first scientific FUE article in 2002, doctors in the hair transplant field initially failed to perform the FUE procedure with consistency, efficiency, and with minimal transection damage to the grafts.
+Results in the hands of new doctors were generally poor despite proclamations by many to the contrary.
+The market demand for FUE started to rise, and more and more doctors wanted to offer the FUE technique, but failures plagued the field.
+What was needed at the time was the robotic technology Drs.
+Rassman and Pak envisioned in 1998 (like the Artas®), but that would be a very expensive engineering project, so most doctors tried to master the manual techniques with a wide variety of instruments they developed.
+Many patients became victims of the failures, which were very common.
+In 2006, Restoration Robotics, Inc. was formed with a mission to build a robot for hair transplantation, and financed the effort with millions of dollars.
+They purchased two core patents from Drs.
+Rassman and Pak in 2006.
+Finally, in 2010 (just 8 years after Rassman and Pak published their breakthrough article on FUE, and four years after the engineering project was started), the Artas® robot was produced.

 The following are important facts about us, the FUE and the Robot

-- We are very efficient at doing FUE (without the robot) as we have been doing the FUE surgery longer than any medical group in the world (since the mid-1990s) with a focus on perfecting the procedure and developing instrument iterations which we pioneered along the way (16 issued patent to-date),
+- We are very efficient at doing FUE (without the robot) as we have been doing the FUE surgery longer than any medical group in the world (since the mid-1990s), with a focus on perfecting the procedure and developing instrument iterations, which we pioneered along the way (16 issued patents to date).

-- We are fast in doing FUE, much faster than the robot, and faster than most doctors world-wide because we have been doing FUE for 19 years.
+- We are fast in doing FUE, much faster than the robot, and faster than most doctors worldwide, because we have been doing FUE for over 20 years.
 Only a small handful of doctors can match our overall speed, quality, and efficiency with manual instruments.

 - The Robot delivers unquestionable quality and consistency.
-As the Robot’s capabilities extends into placing grafts, the robot could become more efficient.
+As the Robot’s capabilities extend into placing grafts, the robot could become more efficient.

 Are there other hair transplant robots?

-There are no other robotic system on the market other than the ARTAS robot
+There are no other robotic systems on the market other than the ARTAS robot.